GfSE/SpecIF/documentation/03_SpecIF_Diagram_Exchange.md

 </g>
 ```

-* The group defining the element is tagged with the class attribute *specif-resource-diagram-element*
+* The group defining the element is tagged with the class attribute *specif-resource-diagram-element*,
-* The metadata of the group contains a *specif:shape* child tag
+* The metadata of the group contains a *specif:shape* child tag,
-* Inside the shape tag a *specif:resourceReference*  points to the SpecIF data element, that represents the resource visualized on the diagram
+* Inside the shape tag a *specif:resourceReference*  points to the SpecIF data element, that represents the resource visualized on the diagram,
-* The element coordinates, width and height are expressed using a *dc:Bounds*-tag
+* The element coordinates, width and height are expressed using a *dc:Bounds*-tag.

 ### Connector metadata